Business and management of marine resources

 GLIDER – Unmanned Ocean Exploration

-The project "GLIDER - Unmanned Ocean Exploration" is financed by the Research Council of Norway DEMO2000 program, with additional support from the offshore industry and runs for 3 years.
+The project "GLIDER - Unmanned Ocean Exploration" is financed by the Research Council of Norway DEMO2000 program and ConocoPhillips Norway and runs for 3 years.
 The research and consultancy company Akvaplan-niva (Tromsø, Norway) is leading the project.
 In 2017, the project consortium will perform a series of technology testing activities.
 Three different unmanned vehicles will be deployed 1 August outside Sandnessjøen, Norway, and retrieved 7 September at Bodø, Norway.
 In 2018, the unmanned vehicles will be continuously deployed from March through October.

 The vehicles are a diving Seaglider™(produced by Kongsberg Maritime AS), a Sailbuoy (produced by Offshore Sensing AS) and a Wave Glider (operated by Maritime Robotics AS).
 These are energy efficient platforms that also take advantage of energy from waves, wind and solar power.
 They are equipped with a GPS and programmed and navigated from land.
 Each vehicle carries a variety of sensors for the collection of chemical, physical and biological ocean and atmospheric data.
 These sensors provide continuous measurements of weather, waves, currents, temperature, salinity, O₂, CO₂, pH, ocean acidification, marine algae, animal plankton, fish fry and marine mammals.
 The Glider project will collect a vast amount of met-ocean and environmental data in time and space at greater flexibility and lower cost compared to traditional sampling.